openfisca/openfisca-doc/coding-the-legislation/25_vectorial_computing.md

     return where(condition_salary, 200, 100)
 ```

-[`where`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.where.html) takes 3 arguments: the condition, the value to return if the condition is met, and the value to return otherwise.
+[`where`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.where.html) takes 3 arguments: a vector of boolean values (the “condition”), the value to set for this element in the vector if the condition is met, and the value to set otherwise.

 This `where` function is provided directly by Numpy.
 There are many other [Numpy functions](https://docs.scipy.org/doc/numpy/reference/routines.math.html#sums-products-differences) provided that can be useful.